suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 * __ROC AUC Curves__
 * __Confusion Matrix__

+## Outcomes

+* Based on the __exploratory data analysis (EDA)__, it was found that the monthly charges for customers is highly correlated with whether the customers opted for fiber optic connection.

 ## 👉 Directions to download the repository and run the notebook

 This is for the Washington Bike Demand Prediction repository.
 But the same steps could be followed for this repository.